 The word “paribus” is Latin for “equal.”
 It is often used in the phrase “ceteris paribus,” a scientific/legal phrase that translates to “all other things being equal.”
 Does that have anything to do with the name of this app? ¯\_(ツ)_/¯

 Summary: An Effective, Passive Money-Saving Tool

-Because Paribus runs in the background to save money and requires no intervention from you, it can be a slam dunk for those who frequently shop online.
+Because Paribus runs in the background to save money, it can be a slam dunk for those who frequently shop online.
 For the affordable cost of free, you can reap potential savings of anywhere from zero dollars to a few hundred bucks each year.